 - Monitor & exit – In line with your strategy, exit the position when your charts and tools tell you it’s the right time.
 Try not to let emotions guide the decision-making process.

-Picking a CFD Trading Broker In The USA
+Picking a CFD Trading Brokerage In The USA

-Since they’re illegal, there aren’t regulated American-based online CFD brokers.
+Since they’re illegal, there aren’t regulated, American-based online CFD brokerage firms.
 However, international traders can choose from a variety of providers.
-The first thing to check is that a potential broker is regulated by a reputable body, such as the Financial Conduct Authority (FCA) or the European Securities and Markets Authority (ESMA).
+The first thing to check is that a potential company is regulated by a reputable body, such as the Financial Conduct Authority (FCA) or the European Securities and Markets Authority (ESMA).

-Who the best CFD brokers are for US index funds and markets will come down to personal choice.
-But use our CFD brokers list to narrow your search to a few high-quality and regulated providers.
+Who the best CFD brokerage companies are for US index funds and markets will come down to personal choice.
+But use our CFD brokerages list to narrow your search to a few high-quality and regulated providers.